PorticoExchange/Ark-Rust/README.md

 ## Disclaimer

-This software is software and Alpha for only study proposal and future integration into Portico Exchange
+This software is Alpha for only study proposal and future integration into Portico Exchange